-Final Injunctive and/or Corresponding Declaratory Relief with respect to the Class is Appropriate
+Final Injunctive and/or Corresponding Declaratory Relief with Respect to the Class is Appropriate

-86. This action satisfies the requirements of Fed.
+81. This action satisfies the requirements of Fed.
 R. Civ.
 P. 23(b)(2) because Defendants acted or refused to act on grounds generally applicable to Plaintiff and the members of the Classes, thereby making appropriate final injunctive and/or corresponding declaratory relief with respect to the Class members.
-The class claims all derive directly from Defendants' systematic, uniform, capricious and arbitrary refusal to pay insureds for losses suffered due to actions taken by civil authorities to suspend or interrupt business operations in response to the pandemic associated with the spread of COVID-19.
-Defendants' actions or refusal to act are grounded upon the same generally applicable legal theories.
+The class claims all derive directly from Defendants' systematic, uniform, capricious and arbitrary refusal to pay insureds for losses suffered due to actions taken by civil authorities to same generally applicable legal theories.
 Superiority

-87. This action satisfies the requirements of Fed.
+82. This action satisfies the requirements of Fed.
 R. Civ.
-P. 23(b)(3) because a class action is superior to other available methods for the fair and efficient group-wide adjudication of this controversy.
+P. 23(b)(3) because a class action is superior to other available methods for the fair and efficient groupwide adjudication of this controversy.
 The common questions of law and of fact regarding Defendants' conduct and the interpretation of the common language in their health club insurance policies predominate over any questions affecting only individual Class members.